 Bags of culture.
 Decent public transport.
 Good value.
 Chatty residents.
 All these make Mexico one of my favourite destinations.
-Here are 11 tips for travel in Mexico beyond the all-inclusive resorts.
+Here are 11 tips for independent travel in Mexico.

 Getting around – 11 tips for travel in Mexico

 Collectivos / combi vans are a steal for local transport (think camper van of the VW or Toyota Hiace variety).
-They ply set routes, and will stop at every lamppost along that route if that’s where their passengers are.
+They ply set routes, and will stop at every lamppost along that route if needed!